Kagnew Station

 Kagnew Station was a United States Army installation in Asmara, Eritrea on the Horn of Africa.
 The installation was established in 1943 as a U.S. Army radio station, taking over and refurbishing a pre-existing Italian naval radio station, Radio Marina, after Italian forces based in Asmara surrendered to the Allies in 1941.
 Kagnew Station operated until April 29, 1977, when the last Americans left.
 The station was home to the United States Army's 4th Detachment of the Second Signal Service Battalion.

+The station served four key purposes: it was a U.S. Army strategic communications site, an earth terminal for the Defense Satellite Communications System, a Navy communications station, and a high-frequency transmitter for diplomatic communications.

+It operated as a city within a city, with its own water system, recreation facilities and housing.
+The presence of Kagnew was deeply unpopular with Eritrean nationalists and students.